TRANSFORMING BYSTANDER BEHAVIOUR

 Courage to Care is one of the most dynamic and important experiences students can encounter.

-This not for profit travelling education program transforms bystander behaviour by using the period of the Holocaust as a medium to explore racism, prejudice, discrimination and bullying, and to highlight the acts of Upstanders, the ‘Righteous Among the Nations’ (those men and women who risked their own lives to save others) and the heroes of other genocides whose courage saved lives.
+This not for profit travelling education program transforms bystander behaviour by using the period of the Holocaust to explore racism, prejudice, discrimination and bullying, and to highlight the acts of Upstanders, the ‘Righteous Among the Nations’ (those men and women who risked their own lives to save others) and the heroes of other genocides whose courage saved lives.

 By highlighting the importance of standing up to bullying and prejudice whenever it occurs, Courage to Care empowers and inspires participants to take positive action, to be Upstanders rather than bystanders to discrimination in all forms, from the school yard to the workplace.